India's Cipla to make and sell Eli Lilly's baricitinib to treat COVID-19

 Cipla's deal with Lilly expands the Indian drugmaker's portfolio of COVID-19 drugs.
 Aside from remdesivir and tocilizumab, the company also offers antiviral drug favipiravir, used to treat patients with moderate to mild COVID-19.

-Last week, Cipla said it would be the local distribution partner for a COVID-19 antibody drug cocktail developed by Roche and Regeneron, after the therapy got emergency use approval from India’s drug regulator.
+Last week, Cipla said it would be the local distribution partner for a COVID-19 antibody drug cocktail developed by Roche (ROG.S) and Regeneron (REGN.O), after the therapy got emergency use approval from India's drug regulator. read more

 Our Standards: The Thomson Reuters Trust Principles.